 05. Masters of Scale

 The podcast name alone implies over the top and bigger than life.
 Indeed, Masters of Scale is a business podcast that delivers the views and opinions of heavy hitters in the entrepreneurial world.
-Host Reid Hoffman, co-founder of LinkedIn and investor at Greylock, is all about testing his theories of the business world with his all-star guests, including former US president Barack Obama, supermodel Tyra Banks and Nike co-founder Phil Knight.
+Host Reid Hoffman, co-founder of LinkedIn and investor at Greylock, is all about testing his theories of the business world with his all-star guests, including former U.S. president Barack Obama, supermodel Tyra Banks and Nike co-founder Phil Knight.

 06. Being Freelance

-Over 5 years, the Being Freelance podcast has shown audiences around the world an inside look into the challenges and rewards of freelancing.
+For more than five years, the Being Freelance podcast has shown audiences around the world an inside look into the challenges and rewards of freelancing.
 From UX consultant to e-book designer, these special guests know a thing or two about how to make freelancing a bit easier through the trial and error of their own experiences.
 Whether you are an aspiring entrepreneur or veteran freelancer, you’ll want to include this business podcast to your list of weekend listening.

 07. Design Matters